-Pieter-Jan is a Belgian cellist, closely associated with the Ryelandt Trio and the Desguin Kwartet: Two award-winning ensembes with whom he has released several critically acclaimed albums under the Etcetera Records label.
-He regularly appears live on radio Klara, BRF and Musiq3 and shares the stage with renowned musicians such as the Zemlinsky Quartet, Fred Hersch Trio, the Rembrandt Frerichs Trio, Markus Stockhausen, Benjamin Glorieux, Werner Van Mechelen Since 2021, he regularly joins Le Concert Olympique, under the baton of Jan Caeyers.
+Pieter-Jan De Smet is a Belgian cellist, proving himself to be one of the most versatile musicians of his generation.
+He is closely associated with the Ryelandt Trio and the Desguin Kwartet: Two award-winning ensembes with whom he has released several critically acclaimed albums under the Etcetera Records label.
+He regularly appears live on Klararadio, BRF, Musiq3 & France Musique and shares the stage with renowned musicians such as the Zemlinsky Quartet, the Rembrandt Frerichs Trio, Markus Stockhausen, Benjamin Glorieux, Werner Van Mechelen & Fred Hersch Trio, with whom he's currently on tour in Europe.
+Since 2021, he regularly joins Le Concert Olympique, under the baton of Jan Caeyers.

 As a well sought-after artist, he regularly performs in prominent concert halls such as the Berliner Philharmonie, Elbphilharmonie Hamburg, RadioKulturHaus (Vienna), Barbican Hall (London), La Monnaie, Flagey & BOZAR (Brussels), Concertgebouw Brugge, Palau de les Artes (Valencia) and the Felicia Blumental Concerthall (Tel-Aviv).
-Pieter-Jan frequently gets invited to perform at prestigious festivals such as the ISA-festival in Vienna, Festival International de Quatuors à Cordes du Luberon, Klara Festival, Lunalia Festival, Festival van Vlaanderen, B-Classic Festival, METRIC, Belgian Music Days and Arte Amanti Chamber Music Festival.
+Pieter-Jan frequently gets invited to perform at prestigious festivals such as Musica Antiqua Bruges, Arte Amanti Chamber Music Festival, Festival International de Quatuors à Cordes du Luberon, Klarafestival, Festival van Vlaanderen, Jazz Middelheim, Musikcollagen Darmstadt, Leuven Jazz, B-Classic Festival, Lunalia Festival, Belgian Music Days & ISA Festival Vienna.

 Pieter-Jan distinguishes himself by earning top prizes in several international competitions including Belfius Competition (1st prize), SUPERNOVA Chamber Music Competition (1st prize + audience prize), Concours International Léopold Bellan (1st prize), France International Music Competition (2nd prize), amongst others.
 For his achievements he received the award for ‘Young Promising Talent’ of Sint-Niklaas.